Changing the way we deliver major road projects

-Projects will be awarded to construction companies that are on one of five Contractor Panels.
+Projects will be awarded to contractors that are on one of five panels forming the MRPV Construction Panel.
 These panels will allow contractors to compete for projects with a size and complexity that matches their capability at both individual and organisational levels.

-Once selected, a contractor will follow a Two-Staged Delivery Model, entering into a Project Development Phase to determine the scope and value of the project, and then the Project Delivery Phase once contracts are executed.
+Once selected, a contractor will follow a two-staged delivery model under the PDA, entering into a Project Development Phase to determine the scope and value of the project, and then the Project Delivery Phase once contracts are executed.

 How does the contractor get paid?